 "In three days you'll get a box.
 Send it in."
 The difference in corporate practice is stark and perhaps all the consumer needs to know.

-Review about: Dell Customer Care.
+Product or Service Mentioned: Dell Customer Care.

 Reason of review: Damaged or defective.